nikitabobko/AeroSpace/docs/development.md

 - Signing the binary is required to preserve accessibility permission across rebuilds.
   `run-debug.sh` runs the AeroSpace.app on behalf of the terminal app, that's why it's not affected by this caveat.
-- You can use `clean-project.sh` to clean the project when something goes wrong.
+- You can use `script/clean-project.sh` to clean the project when something goes wrong.

 ## Tips